isayme/go-requestbin/README.md

-# go-requestbin
+# RequestBin
-A requestbin in Golang
+A requestbin in Golang.